junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Cass counters weakly, "No."

 Their eyes meet in the mirror, Cass stares back at Dean's glaring eyes, "Yes?
 Maybe?
 I don't know how bad it will be, alright?
-I just saw there might be a shot to help and I took it."
+I just saw there might be a shot to help and I took it!
+Like you and Sam always do!"

 Dean is visibly annoyed, "Okay pal, new rule, from now on, every time you need to make a move, tell us everything you know, capiche?
 Man, we should have this rule like forever ago."